 If you want to get a longboard, how much cash should you shell out?
 You have probably just started searching to buy your first longboard if you are asking this question.
 How much does a longboard cost?
 For as low as $50, you can get your hands on longboard.

 However, purchasing a cheap longboard may just detract from your riding experience since your first impression may not be pleasant.

 General boards made of wood are often less expensive than their bamboo counterparts.
 You will spend more for the bamboo longboard than for the maple counterpart, no matter which design you go with.

 The technologies and manufacturing processes employed in the building of the longboard have a considerable influence on the longboard’s pricing.

-Triple axis fiberglass bonded with polymers and layered bamboo are used to achieve high-performance flexibility and extraordinary durability with composite decking.
+Triple axis fiberglass bonded with polymers and layered bamboo is used to achieve high-performance flexibility and extraordinary durability with composite decking.
 Deck pricing for these features is more than standard wood boards.

 Dimensions Matter in Costs

 One of the main reasons why longboards vary in price is that considerably smaller and much larger longboards cost far less and far more correspondingly.
 Depending on the length, mini cruisers may or may not be referred to as “longboards,” especially when they’re under 33’’ long.

 What is most relevant is that these little cruisers are useful for those who want a portable and inexpensive board for city riding.